Minerva Pool Walking Track in Dharawal National Park

 Minerva Pool Lookout

-Once you’ve finished admiring the views at the lookout, retrace your steps to the main track for the final stretch to Minerva Pool.
+After taking in the views from the lookout, retrace your steps to the main track for the final stretch to Minerva Pool.

 Minerva Pool

-There is a bit of rock scrambling required to get closer to the pool, but it is certainly doable.
-The path ultimately ends up right above the little waterfall that drops into Minerva Pool.
+A bit of rock scrambling is required to get closer to the pool, but it’s quite manageable.
+The path eventually leads to a spot right above the small waterfall that cascades into Minerva Pool.

 Waterfall flowing into Minerva Pool